milliondollarscript/milliondollarscript/readme.txt

 Visit the [Million Dollar Script WordPress Plugin](https://milliondollarscript.com/million-dollar-script-wordpress-plugin/) page on the website for additional documentation.

 == Changelog ==

+= 2.5.12 =
+* Feature: Major improvements to pixel selection and upload UI for a smoother, more intuitive experience.
+Block selection and grid interaction are now more reliable, especially with multiple grids on the same page.
+* Feature: Added dynamic CSS generation for improved style customization.
+* Fix: Moved all the Admin Settings into the Options page for more consistent and reliable configuration.
+* Fix: Enhanced logging and setup wizard flow for better usability.
+* Refactor: Core system classes updated for improved stability and maintainability.
+* Fix: Improved user management reliability.
+* Fix: Improved WooCommerce integration and settings handling.
+* Fix: Click reports page updated for better admin reporting and UI consistency.
+* Fix: Changed all the checkboxes in the Options to radio buttons.

 = 2.5.11 =
 * Add WooCommerce refund integration.